Technical Deep Dive

 A developer with a $3,500 Mac Studio tops out at 4-5 concurrent AI agents.
 When agent #5 spawns and the OOM killer fires, all five die.
 Your agents crash at 3am and nobody notices until morning.
 You're running critical automation on hardware with no audit trail, no rollback, no self-healing, and no way to prove what happened.

-The AI agent ecosystem is exploding — Claude Code, Cursor, Devin, AutoGPT, CrewAI, LangGraph — but the infrastructure layer is stuck in the 2010s.
+The AI agent ecosystem is exploding - Claude Code, Cursor, Devin, AutoGPT, CrewAI, LangGraph - but the infrastructure layer is stuck in the 2010s.
 Developers are running these agents on bare Linux VMs with systemd and docker-compose, praying nothing breaks.
-There's no operating system designed specifically for the workload patterns of autonomous AI agents: bursty resource usage, long-running sessions, inter-agent communication, and the absolute requirement for auditability.
+There's no system platform designed specifically for the workload patterns of autonomous AI agents: bursty resource usage, long-running sessions, inter-agent communication, and the absolute requirement for auditability.

-02 Three-Ring Trust Architecture
+02 Three-Tier Trust Architecture

-RING 0
+TIER 0

-RING 1
+TIER 1

-RING 2
+TIER 2

-Untrusted tools — Maximum isolation.
+Untrusted tools - Maximum isolation.
 Third-party tools run in bubblewrap sandboxes with no direct network access (only through the egress proxy with domain allowlists), minimal filesystem visibility, and strict resource limits.
 Zero trust, full containment.
+(Same caveat: the egress proxy + capability allowlist primitives are live, but bubblewrap is not yet wired into sandbox_exec's default path.)

-03 The 9 Daemons
+03 The 10 Daemons

 agentd